yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 	[ ] Node to split by condition/field
 	[ ] Substruct will read all input nodes..
 	[ ] partition
-[ ] Introduce the spline data type
+[ ] Introduce the mesh/spline data type
 	[ ] Node to gather
 	[ ] Node to create
 	[ ] Node to sample (the current one)